 Once your doorbell is pressed or the motion sensor is activated, your smartphone will alert you that your doorbell has detected activity.
 Upon opening the app, you can view a live video of your guest, who can leave a message that can also be saved for later.

-Most doorbell cameras also feature two-way communication so that you can also answer the door from locations far away from your home.
+Most doorbell cameras also feature two-way communication so that you can also answer the door from locations far away from your home using your phone.
+Additionally, most video doorbells can tie into your home security alarm system so that you can control all of your devices using the same app.

-For the the elderly and disabled, they also offer incredible convenience by allowing the homeowner to check on knocks at the door without having to get up.
+For the elderly and disabled, doorbell cameras also offer incredible convenience by allowing the homeowner to check on knocks at the door without having to get up.

 Homeowners have different needs and expectations when it comes to protecting their home.
 Here are a few key questions to ask:

-Skybell is a company that specializes in video doorbells.
-Several of their products have patents unique to their company which has caused tension between Skybell and Ring Pro.
+SkyBell is a company that specializes in video doorbells.
+Several of their products have patents unique to their company which has caused tension between SkyBell and Ring.

 Ring Pro has built powerful name recognition in the market through effective advertising and also makes a complete security system designed to integrate with the video doorbell.